OpenNebula/addon-appmarket/doc/appmarket_worker_installation_and_configuration.md

 There are several paths that must be configured in the AppMarket worker:

     # Path of the local repository to store imported files.
 This repository
-    # should be shared across all the worker hosts.
+    # should be shared across all the worker hosts, accessible by a web server
     :repo: /var/tmp/appmarket-repo

     # Base uri of the imported files.
 This address should be served by a